zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Experimental Results

 \subsection{Computational Correctness of zkSTAR output}

 The SVD and Kalman gain decompositions in the zkSTAR framework are computed offline.
-As a result, the zkSTAR framework outputs the reconstruction error, the associated threshold and a compute check flag for the SVD and Kalman gain matrices.
+As a result, zkSTAR outputs reconstruction error, the associated threshold and a compute check flag for the SVD and Kalman gain matrices.
 We define the computational correctness as the absolute error emanating from the in-circuit reconstruction of the SVD and Kalman gain matrices computed with respect to the circuit encoded thresholds.
 Therefore, these experiments demonstrate the variation in relative absolute errors of all matrix elements with respect to the given threshold.
 In our experiments the threshold values for Kalman and SVD checks were set to 0.1.
 Figure \ref{fig:svd_cc} shows box plots of relative error for varying D values on the HAI and ORNL-PS datasets (PSF = 12) based on the SVD of predicted covariance matrices.
 For both datasets, relative errors remain below 1 in most cases, indicating reconstruction errors under 0.1.
 Slight error spikes above 1 occur during attack windows due to increased residual volatility, yet even in the worst case, relative errors stay below 1.4 (HAI) and 1.2 (ORNL-PS).
 Figure \ref{fig:kcr_cc} shows scatter plots of relative errors across varying \(D\) values.
 Unlike the SVD check, the Kalman gain check, which is performed every \(D\) steps, exhibits an initial staggered trend.
 For the HAI dataset, errors remain consistently low around \(1e-5\), while for the ORNL-PS dataset they are slightly higher yet stable, around \(1e-2\).